wulffern/wulffern.github.io/docs/advice.md

 When measuring your ADC, if you have spurs that are not harmonics in your FFT you should try to change the clock frequency (sampling frequency) to see if the spurs change frequency as well.
-If they do they may be aliased interference from nearby RF transmitters.
+If they do, they may be aliased interference from nearby RF transmitters.